njoroge-paul/Scentify/README.md

 Open the app in your browser: http://localhost:3000 Build and Deployment

-To build the application for production, run npm run build or yarn build.
+To build the application for production, run npm run build .
 This will create a production-ready build of the app in the build folder.

 To deploy the app, you can upload the contents of the build folder to a hosting platform or server of your choice.